 - 1. Once progressed to the National Finals, competitors will need to bring along their preferred PLC with the relevant programming software and associated equipment. - 2.
-PLC specification will need to have: - 16 x Digital inputs 24v - 16 x Digital outputs 24v - 4 x IO-Link Master this can be integrated with your PLC or can be used as an add on external device, connected to your PLC using Profinet or similar.
+PLC specification will need to have: - 16 x Digital inputs 24V DC - 16 x Digital outputs 24V DC - 4 x IO-Link Master this can be integrated with your PLC or can be used as an add on external device, connected to your PLC using Profinet or similar.
 The IO-Link master should have either open ended screw/push fit terminals or as M12, Female, IO-Link Class B connectors. - 3.
-Further details on the use node-red will be provided.
-Competitors will use node-red to build a dashboard to represent the process that is being controlled by their PLC. - 4.
-Full set of tools needed will be made available for all competitor teams but they are also entitled to bring their own equipment and tools. - 5.
-Although there is no immediate requirement for this cycle, it is also advisable to ensure the PLCs are OPC UA compliant to support OPC UA servers.
-This does not necessarily need an additional hardware and most recent PLCs would support this, the PLC firmware may need updating to enable such support.
+Competitor teams are strongly advised to make themselves familiar with installing IODD (IO-Link Device Description) files to their programming software.
+During the tasks, you will be issued with various IO-Link devices to integrated into your setup along with associated data files. - 4.
+Full set of tools needed will be made available for all competitor teams but they are also entitled to bring their own equipment and tools.